curityio/aws-lambda-oauth-proxy/README.md

    `OptionsDataMethod`.
 The path is set in the resource entry.
 The Options method entry shows how to configure CORS headers.
    The example `PostDataMethod` is configured to use the lambda authorizer.
 Make sure to copy the configuration for other methods and resources in your API, so that proper authorization and CORS response headers are set.
 3. Copy the `.env-template` file to a `.env` file and set the relevant configuration options.
-Entries that are commented out show the default values used by the authorizer and Gateway.
+See the [Configuration section](#configuration) to learn more about the available options.
-4. Run `serverless deploy` to deploy the API definition to AWS.
+7. Run `serverless deploy` to deploy the API definition to AWS.

 ### Manually deploying